deeheber/Rock-Paper-Scissors-Chrome-Extension/readme.md

 ## Rock Paper or Scissors?

-### A computerized spin on a classic game.
+> A computerized spin on a classic game.

-Thanks for checkout out my Chrome extention.
+Thanks for checking out my Chrome extention.
 I hope you find it fun to pass the time.
 Feel free to send any feedback or questions my way.

 Installation Instructions:
   1. Open Chrome and type “chrome://extensions” into the address bar